dimaga/CarND-Unscented-Kalman-Filter-Project/README.md

 I used cmake 3.7.2 to build project files.

+If you have problems linking **UnscentedKFTests** under VS2015, go to Project Settings and set C\C++->Code Generation->Multithreaded Debug for all projects in Visual Studio IDE, then rebuild.

 ## Code Style

 To enforce [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html), I included Google's `cpplint.py` file available in `./src/Lint` folder.
 This tool expects installed python2.7.
 To check style of my code, run the following command line (from `./src/Lint`):